House votes to send Santos expulsion resolution to Ethics Committee

 The chamber voted 221-204-7 to send the resolution to the Ethics panel, a largely redundant move since the committee has been investigating Santos since March amid mounting questions about his background and finances.
 The panel is looking into whether he engaged in unlawful activity during his 2022 campaign and failed to properly disclose information to the House, among other areas of inquiry.

 All five Democrats on the Ethics Committee — Susan Wild (Pa.), Glenn Ivey (Md.), Veronica Escobar (Texas), Deborah Ross (N.C.), Mark DeSaulnier (Calif.) — voted present, as did Reps.
-Chrissy Houlahan (D-Pa.), Marie Gluesenkamp Perez (D-Wash.).
+Chrissy Houlahan (D-Pa.) and Marie Gluesenkamp Perez (D-Wash.).
 The remaining votes fell along party lines.

+Santos voted with Republicans to refer the resolution to the Ethics Committee, telling reporters after the vote that he did so “because there’s a process — in this country, everybody is innocent until proven guilty.”
+He thanked leadership “for allowing this procedure.”

+The congressman reaffirmed that he has and will continue to comply with the panel and said that if the committee ultimately recommends that he should resign, he will comply.

 McCarthy ultimately chose to hold a vote on referring the resolution to the Ethics Committee for consideration, which required a simple majority vote.
 He could have moved to table the measure, which would also require support from half the chamber, or bring the expulsion resolution to the floor for a vote, which would need a two-thirds majority for approval.

 He said he wanted the Ethics panel to examine the matter “quickly.”
-McCarthy has notably stopped short of calling on Santos to resign or be expelled, instead underscoring the need to let the legal process play out.
+McCarthy has notably stopped short of calling on Santos to resign or be expelled; instead, he has underscored the need to let the legal process play out.
 The New York Republican has been a crucial vote in the GOP conference’s narrow majority, helping McCarthy deliver legislative wins.

 Democrats, however, panned McCarthy’s decision as a “cop out” because the Ethics panel is already looking into Santos.